Thank you for your support!

 Jim McHolland “ Mr. Mac” , is a dedicated educator and administrator with over 33 years of experience in District 65, Evanston.
 Born and raised in Evanston, Jim’s lifelong commitment to his community and its youth began early in his life, when he worked at Robert Crown Summer Camp under the mentorship of Mr. George Dotson at the age of 14.
 This experience sparked his passion for working with children and guided him toward a career in education.

-Jim played basketball in the FAAM (Fellowship of Athletes and Ministers) League and at Evanston Township High School, where he began to develop his leadership skills and understanding of teamwork.
+Jim played basketball in the FAAM (Fellowship of Afro-American Men) League and at Evanston Township High School, where he began to develop his leadership skills and understanding of teamwork.
 After high school, he continued his athletic journey in college, but it was his return to coaching at Haven Middle School that solidified his path into education.

 For 26 years, Jim has been an administrator at Chute Middle School, where he worked to foster an environment of growth, support, and learning for all students in The Chute Family.
 His leadership philosophy has always centered on the idea that every student deserves the opportunity to grow both academically and personally.
 Over the years, Jim has dedicated himself to helping the youth of Evanston navigate their education, nurture their potential, and become well-rounded individuals.